egelor/.config_files_and_scriptis/README.md

 emacs
 =====

-Reading and understanding the emacs multi-editor and languages
+Reading and understanding the emacs multi-editor and languages and Shells Error using git... tests and backs